coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 There are many more features we could implement here, such as query suggestions (which is already integrated in the `Searchbox` controller) or more specific ones, such as the [Commerce Cart Recommender](https://docs.coveo.com/en/headless/0.1.0/reference/controllers/cart-recommendations/).
 I would encourage you to explore the [Headless Reference](https://docs.coveo.com/en/headless/0.1.0/reference/) and find the ones that you would like to implement.

+_If you like cool front end technology like we do, why not [join the Coveo team](https://www.coveo.com/en/company/careers/open-positions?utm_source=tech-blog&utm_medium=blog-post&utm_campaign=organic#t=career-search&numberOfResults=9) and explore even more new technologies?_